zonemaster/zonemaster/docs/public/configuration/tld-url-for-gui.md

 In this document the only types of [URLs][URL] that are considered are `http` and `https`, i.e. URLs where the scheme is `http` or `https`.
-There are also restrictions on allowed characters in that URL.
-In section [URL string or blocking policy] are defined.
+There are also restrictions on allowed characters in that URL in section [URL string or blocking policy].
 In the same section the term `URL string` is used, and it is defined at the start of that section.